 - Evaluate the role of anthropology as essential to understanding contemporary cultures in the US and globally

 - Evaluate the ethical principles and guidelines that are the framework for all anthropological work

 - Apply anthropological research skills in analysis, and the collection of data and artifacts

 Your courses in the Bachelor of Arts in Cultural Anthropology include studies in linguistics, urban and gender studies, and war.
 You will learn data-collection and research methods

 To help students acclimate to the online classroom, you may be required to complete Introductory Course requirements.
 Learn more about Introductory Courses.

-Major Course Requirements (40 credits, all courses are 3 credits.)
+Major Course Requirements (40 credits)

 Careers in Cultural Anthropology

 Professionals with a Bachelor of Arts in Cultural Anthropology could start careers in research or as educators, in either the public or private sector.
 Take a look at your potential career options.